bigpick/TodayILearned/_posts/2020-07-21-2020-csictf-writeups.md

 So, it seems that we're going to be working with the _Gamma_ form.

 Following that, we have a set of numbers, separated by dollar signs.
-These seem to be the positions and rings at which to set the four motors (Gamma, and the remaining three).
+These seem to be the positions and rings at which to set the four rotors (Gamma, and the remaining three).
 However, as the message points out, we've some (key) information: What coding wheels these are actually settings for!

 > … It was supplied with 8 different coding wheels, (marked I to VIII), three of which were in the machine at any given time …